salmon-01/atomize-pro/SCHEMAS.md

 ## SCHEMA: goals

 Notes: 'order_no' was included to keep track of a specified order, allowing users to customise the order of goals.
 There was not enough time to implement this in the end.

+Similarly,'last_completed,' is also only there to potentially keep track of how often a user is completing certain goals - but I think more data is required in order for this feature to be meaningful.
+E.g. all completed dates so that we can have stats.

 ### Simple List Goals